top of page

 Trauma Symptoms Following Indirect Exposure

 The indirect exposure from some workplace experiences can result in trauma symptoms, functional impairments, and even Post Traumatic Stress Disorder.
-A person can develop symptoms even though they continue to go to work.
+A person can develop symptoms while continuing to go to work.
 They can begin to develop functional impairments such as intrusive or ruminating thoughts and beliefs, hyperarousal, and avoidance behaviors.

 There are a variety of symptoms that could develop including intrusive thoughts, nightmares, flashbacks, physiological reactions due to thoughts about your clients or customers; avoidance; alterations in cognition and mood (negative emotions, worry, fear); and alterations in arousal and reactivity (hypervigilance, irritability).

-These symptoms can develop after several weeks, months, or years depending on the unique circumstances of the person and situation.
-For example, it is quite common for health care and social service professionals, counsellors or therapists, and case managers to develop symptoms after listening to and hearing stories while interviewing their clients, or after frequently reading about stories and narratives in case notes or medical and psychological reports and records.
+These symptoms can develop after several weeks, months, or years.
+It depends on the unique circumstances of the person and situation.
+For example, it is quite common for health care and social service professionals, counsellors or therapists, and case managers to develop symptoms.
+This can occur after listening to and hearing stories while interviewing their clients, or after frequently reading narratives in case progress notes, medical records, and psychiatric or psychological reports.

 If you've been doing work for a number of years that involves supporting people with multiple barriers, impairments, limitations, injuries, illness or disease, disabling conditions, or survivors of violence and abuse, then there's a good chance you may encounter risks for secondary trauma response or distress.
 This is especially true if you have a personal history of lived experience with first hand trauma from adverse childhood experiences or from service in the military, law enforcement, or as an emergency first responder.

-Over time, this trauma exposure is slow moving and it’s hard to gauge the effects of it in real time, especially if a person is isolated in their role and their experience of it.
+Over time, trauma exposure progresses slowly, making it difficult to gauge its effects in real time, especially for those isolated in their roles.
 Some people may recognize that they start to believe they are not doing enough and constantly needing to do more in their work roles.
 Their moral, sense of efficacy, and competency can slowly or quickly erode.
 They may feel hypervigilant and struggle to flow easily between sympathetic and parasympathetic nervous system arousal.
 There may also be tiredness in their soul or spirit; like something that is felt deep down in the bones.

 The Complexity of Occupational Stress